Car Quick Facts

 - The new exemption will increase competition in the domestic and continental car market, including car servicing and repairs, which will give consumers more choice and better value for money.

-- The new EC Cars Block Exemption should help reduce UK prices by increasing competition and providing greater freedom to import cars from other member states.
+- The new UK Cars Block Exemption should help reduce UK prices by increasing competition and providing greater freedom to import cars from other member states.
 Giving consumers more choice and better value for money.

 The system of selective and exclusive distribution was strongly criticised by the UK Competition Commission in its April 2000 report on the market for new cars in the UK.